Big changes are coming to the Marriott Bonvoy program tomorrow. And that’s bad news for using your Bonvoy points for free hotel stays.

 To soften the blow of the dynamic pricing news, Marriott rolled a few positives into this announcement as well.

-Starting in early 2022, Marriott Bonvoy credit cardholders will now have the ability to top off a free night award certificate with up to 15,000 Bonvoy points.
+Sometime in April, Marriott Bonvoy credit cardholders will have the ability to top off a free night award certificate with up to 15,000 Bonvoy points.
 This will make the certificates much more valuable and immensely more flexible.

 For example, if you have the Marriott Bonvoy Boundless® Credit Card, you get a free night certificate to use at any Marriott property that costs up to 35,000 Bonvoy points each year.
 But if the property you want to book costs 40,000 points per night, there is currently no way to use your free night certificate.